 But that isn’t how life works.
 The human condition is messy, and much of it is beyond our ability to control.

-When things go out of order, which they inevitably do, perfectionists have a hard time adjusting.
+When nothing goes right and things go out of order, which they inevitably do, perfectionists have a hard time adjusting.
 This can have devastating effects, leaving a person obsessed over every detail, and anxious about achieving the perfect outcome in every situation.

 If you’re struggling with perfectionism, read on to learn how to let go of this weight and make positive changes in your life.

 Perfectionism means refusing to accept anything short of perfect when trying to achieve your goals.
 But as an abstraction, perfection is impossible to achieve, and striving for it sets unrealistic expectations.

 Perfectionistic tendencies often arise from a need to avoid failure and criticism at all costs.
 And what’s the best way to avoid ever having to risk failing or being criticized for your efforts?

 To put off starting until the right moment — the moment when you can’t fail.
 You try to wait until your skills are fully developed, and the stars align, before you make your move.

 Perfectionism leads to the type of procrastination that says, “If I can’t do it perfectly the first time, I don’t want to do it.”

 Sometimes perfectionists get so caught up in optimizing conditions, internally and externally, that they never get their ideas off the ground.